-Following the TRG, keep in touch with your Hub schools, sharing anything you create (or adapt from an NCELP resource).
+Keep in touch with each other and your lead school, sharing anything you create (or adapt from an NCELP resource).
 Resources will be added frequently to Resource Portal.
-Encourage Hub teachers to share with you (and us).
 Send resources to Enquiries@ncelp.org.uk in the first instance - we are happy to help with copyright free images / audio recordings etc..